cryptpad/documentation/admin_guide/installation.rst

 This guide is about installing a public CryptPad instance available on the internet.
-For instructions about installing and running a local development instance please see the [developer guide].
+For instructions about installing and running a local development instance please see the :ref:`dev_guide`.

 The development team is available to provide paid support contracts (see our `organizational plans <https://cryptpad.fr/accounts/#org>`__ for an